IfeoluwaJeje/FlutterTech-Data-Analysis---SQL-Insights/README.md

-# FlutterWave Data Analysis - SQL Insights
+# FlutterTech Data Analysis - SQL Insights

 ## Overview
 This repository houses a collection of SQL scripts designed for comprehensive data analysis, focusing on sales transactions, employee performance, and customer behavior within a simulated business environment, potentially inspired by a platform like FlutterTech.
 These scripts are intended to help extract valuable insights from relational data.